 If someone in Arcata loses their life because another person or entity was negligent or reckless, the deceased's family may be able to get compensation for that loss.
 Although no compensation is significant enough to ease the grief of a family who has lost a loved one, holding the at-fault party responsible can help them continue their recovery.
 Talking to a compassionate wrongful death lawyer about their loss can help start that journey.

 We offer grieving families a sympathetic but aggressive approach toward claiming the compensation they deserve following the unexpected death of a loved one.
 We are committed to holding the negligent party responsible for their actions while treating you like a member of our own family.
 We have many resources for those grieving the loss of a loved one.
 Reach out to us to have your questions answered.
-There is no charge to call and talk to us about the legalities of filing a wrongful death claim.
+There is no charge to call and discuss the legalities of filing a wrongful death claim.
 We take cases on a contingent fee basis.
 This means you pay only if we recover compensation.The Basis of a Wrongful Death Claim

 A claim for wrongful death is brought against the at-fault party on behalf of their deceased loved one.
 Wrongful deaths are civil lawsuits that are filed by the family.
 If the act was intentional and charges are placed against the at-fault party in criminal court, it can result in a prison sentence.
 A claim for wrongful death can be filed in civil court in addition.
 Common types of wrongful death claims are:

 - Traffic collisions involve a motor vehicle, pedestrian, bicycle rider, or others who die due to a person's or other entity's negligent actions.

 - Accidents result in death because of an unsafe product manufactured or designed.

 - A wrongful death happens on private, state, or federal property because of poor maintenance.